Skip to contentNotify me by email about available dates

 What to expect

 A session lasts about 50–60 minutes, of which approximately 30–40 minutes is hands-on work, with the rest being conversation before and after.
-You remain fully clothed throughout, lying on a comfortable therapy table in an atmosphere of calm and safety.
-Every session is different.
-It’s your body and nervous system that set the priorities.
+Every session is different, it’s your body that sets the priorities.
 There is no script, just attentive listening.

 1. approx. 10 min